 He had a real concern to get this message out, not just get a message out, get this message out.
 Check.
 To the extent that some saw him as a little too rough, too combative, and too conservative.
-Double check.
+Double check and a hell yes.

-This also seems to have run him afoul of church leaders.
+This also seems to have run him afoul of church trends.
 Check.

 Yet he also had a concrete concern for physical as well as spiritual needs, not always found along with "conservatives".
 Check.